-Many contents in the form of blogs and videos etc. have shown remarkable success after a while they have been published, the time ranging from six months to two-three years.
+Many contents in the form of blogs and videos etc. have shown remarkable success after a while they have been published, the time ranging from six months to two to three years.

 Similarly, your content can rule the blog world and, therefore, elevate your website’s popularity in due time.

 3. Is the topic too generic or ambiguous?

 Avoid such topics, because, in spite of providing a framework to an idea, such topics often lose their impact because of the competition around them.
 The reader is more interested in knowing the specific details rather than meditating on the general model of your concept.
 So stick to some specific context and then elaborate on it so that you can address the particulars of the pain points that your audience is dealing with.